 "The true sign of intelligence is not knowledge but imagination."

 Albert EinsteinWelcome to the elementary ART program for Carmel Unified.
-My name is Terri Woodward and I love to share my passion for art and teach children about the history, the artists, and the tools in every class.
+It is my pleasure to share my passion for all things art and teach children about it's history, the lives of artists, and the tools and techniques in our regular classes.
 Our three elementary schools, River, Tularcitos, and Captain Cooper share an enriching art program as part of their growth and learning.
-As the students grow through their elementary years they master greater skills within an array of art lessons.
-Their progression grows within the lessons that challenge each grade level yet encourages self expression.
+As the students develop through their elementary years they master greater skills within an array of art lessons.
+Their progression grows within the lessons that challenge each grade level yet encourages self expression and exploration.
 Every class from kindergarten through fifth grade has the opportunity to view famous works of art.
-We discuss the history behind the works, why and how as well as the artists.
+We discuss the history behind the works, the artist, as well as why and how they created.
 With each visit to the classroom students enjoy a hands-on experience by creating their own masterpiece in the style of the art/artist studied that day.
 In addition to introducing famous works of art and artists, the program focuses on but is not limited to:*portrait, landscape, still life, and sculpture

 *abstract, surrealism, impressionism, ancient art